bestknighter/Smart-Player/README.md

 Example features:
  - Tag-based play queue;
- - Use of binary logic in the filter algorithm;
+ - Use of binary logic in "advanced filter options";
  - Choose songs based on energy, danceability, etc;